-It’s long been a stigma in this industry that it’s a man's world.
+It’s long been a stigma in this industry that it’s a male dominated world.
 Kelly Anderson has felt the impact of that mentality since she started her business, Anderson Striping, in 1988.
-“When we entered into the industry, women were very few and far between and most not taken seriously in the construction world,” Anderson says.
+“When we entered into the industry, women at that time were very few and far between and most not taken serious in the construction world,” says Anderson.

-With just a house sprayer, Anderson began work in the Fresno/Visalia, CA area hoping hard work would change that.
-Now, Anderson Striping serves four states (California, Oregon, Nevada and Washington) with customers ranging from commercial corporate to municipalities and even military installations.
-Anderson says the company is constantly growing and looking for new opportunities.
+With just a house sprayer, Anderson began work in the Fresno/Visalia area hoping hard work would change that mindset.
+Now, Anderson Striping serves four states (CA, OR, NV and WA) with customers ranging from commercial corporate to municipalities and even military installations.
+The company is constantly growing and looking for new opportunities to expand their services and customer base.

-Although Anderson Striping is thriving today, it was a long road to get there.
-“We found that the biggest road block to sustainable growth was not always price or quality, but the “good old boys'” attitude that women in construction where not as qualified, knowledgeable, or as hard working as their male counterparts,” Anderson says.
+Although Anderson Striping is thriving today, it was a long road to get to where they’re at.
+“We found that the biggest road block to sustainable growth was not always price or quality, but the “good old boys” attitude that women in construction where not as qualified, knowledgeable, or as hard working as their male counterparts,” says Anderson.

-Knowing her customers and understanding their need for communication and documentation s one way Anderson stood out from her competition.
-“We specialize in electronic services for our customers with invoicing, proposals, digital pictures, plot maps and work completion customer sign off reports.
-Our system empowers our customers to make a decision from their desks.”
+Knowing your customer and understanding the customers need for communication and documentation for their projects is one way Anderson stood out from her competition.
+“We specialize in electronic services for our private and corporate customers, with invoicing, proposals, digital pictures, plot maps, and work completion customer sign off reports.
+Our system empowers our customers to make a decision from their desks in corporate America.”

-Anderson says the ability to track all construction projects and warranty issues with an electronic tracking system is an advantage to her as an owner, providing future budgeting information.
+Anderson says this is also an owner advantage to track all construction projects and warranty issues, with an electronic tracking system, which provides them with future budgeting information.

 “We are always committed to excellence and doing the right thing for every customer, every time,” she says.
-“Once our customers get to know us they quickly realize we are their solution – and being a woman owner is an extra added bonus.”
+“Once our customer gets to know us they quickly realize we are their solution and being a woman owner is an extra added bonus.”

-However, Anderson says she knows women still have miles to go in the industry to be seen as equals to men.
-“Even now when we show up to job walk it is basically 20 men and maybe one or two women,” she says.
-Anderson has made it her goal to help change that.
+However, Anderson knows that women still have miles to go in the industry to be seen as equals to men.
+“Even now when we show up to job walk it is basically 20 men and maybe one or two women,” she adds.
+Anderson has made it her goal to help change that and show that women can be as capable in business and construction as their male counterparts.

 “We believe that being a woman owner is an advantage and we are proud of our growth and commitment to excellence,” she says.
-“We are certified members of WBENC, as well the NAWIC and we work closely with local colleges to help develop projects and future employees.
+“We are certified members of “WBENC”, the Woman business enterprise national council as well as members of the “NAWIC” the National Association of Women in Construction, as well as other construction organizations and we work closely with local colleges and universities to help develop projects and future employees.
 We promote our women in our organization to be strong, smart construction voices and to own their voice and skills, always being prepared to learn, grow and surprise yourself and your customer.”

-“Our trained site inspectors take our customer from the beginning of the walk thru of their project to determine maintenance, compliance or safety concerns, all the way to the site inspector signing off after execution.
+“Our trained site inspectors take our customer from the beginning of the walk thru of their project to determine maintenance, compliance or safety concerns, to the bidding of the project, all the way through to the Anderson Striping site inspector signing off after the execution of the site.

-With the next generation of Anderson Striping also woman-owned, Anderson hopes to expand services and grow their customer base.
+With the next generation of Anderson Striping also being woman-owned, the company hopes to expand their striping and sealcoating services into several more states in the west, while growing their customer base.